eagardi/eagardi.github.io/FinalPaper.md

 ##The Controller
 Accordingng to betterexplained.com the controller is  responsible for parsing user requests and data submissions, cookies, sessions.
 Will process and respond to user interactions and make changes to the model and view.
+Below is some code that displays a Rails Controller
 ```
     class UsersController < ApplicationController
   def index